greatericontop/GreatEditionNumbers/README.md

 This plugin adds an edition number to the crafting recipes you choose.
 The first time a crafting recipe is made on a server, it will be given edition #1, and then the second gets #2, and so on.
+This originally started as a fun idea for my friends' survival server, but I thought I'd share the love.

 ## Installation and Usage